el710/CommU/DJpro/Scrum/Scrum.md

 Confirm by func memebers
 Question & answers - is a passport of member

+- chat by telegram

-## 3. Dial menegment
+## 3. Dial managment

 - Base of skills/projects templates
 - control time, credit/debet of dial with Bases
 - base of process makets (reglaments, typical solves, technologies)

-## 4. Time menegment
+## 4. Time managment

 4.1 Planing ( S.M.A.R.T.)
-    - calendar of events (event - part of deal with someone else)
+    - calendar of events (event - part of deal with someone else) collaborate with google
     - daily event list
     - dials events
     - bases for week days